-The thing is having an air fryer will make food less of an issue for you while in school.
-But as you may have heard, not all cooking appliances are allowed on the school premises.
+Having an air fryer will make food less of an issue for you while in school.
+But as I’ve already stated, not all cooking appliances are allowed on the school premises.

 Every college has rules on acceptable dorm appliances.
-And while some schools don’t allow the use of fryers in the dormitories, others do.
+And while most schools don’t allow the use of fryers in the dormitories, others may.

-So, if you have plans to purchase an air fryer to use in school, check your school’s regulation on small appliances to see if air fryer is prohibited.
+So, if you have plans to purchase an air fryer to use in school, check your school’s regulations on small appliances to see if an air fryer is prohibited.

 However, colleges that don’t allow air fryers have their reasons.
-And those that allow have safety guidelines in place.
-Those who wish to use air fryers must adhere to the safety guidelines or risk being fined.
+And those that allow them have safety guidelines in place.
+If you want to use an air fryer in your dorm, you must adhere to the safety guidelines or risk being fined.

-So, if the air fryer is allowed in your college dorm, you have every reason to be happy.
-Why?
-You can reheat your pizzas and prepare quick meals with ease.
+So, make sure to check the rules in your dorm.
+If Air Fryers are allowed, you can reheat your pizzas and prepare quick meals with ease!

 Why is An Air Fryer Not Allowed in College Dorms?

-Colleges that prohibit air fryers in the dormitories have their reasons.
+So, why aren’t air fryers allowed in dorms on most college campuses?
+Colleges that prohibit air fryers in dormitories have their reasons.
 Check out the possible reasons below.

 1. Increased risk of fire hazards

-Air fryers can get extremely hot, making them a huge concern for the school authorities.
+Air fryers can get extremely hot, making them a huge fire hazard.
 Students using the appliance can get careless and set the dorm and entire building on fire.

-The lives and properties of other students are at stake.
-And these colleges aren’t ready to take any risks.
+With the lives and properties of other students at stake, colleges don’t want to take any risks.

-This problem is particular in appliances like air fryers that can get super hot.
+This problem is particularly acute when using appliances like air fryers that can get super hot.
 They can make the smell of foods permeate the entire dorm, making other students who don’t like the smell of the said food uncomfortable.

 Again, the possibility of foods cooked in air fryers getting burned is high.
+With this comes the risk of severely burning your food.
 So, when allowed to use air fryers, pay close attention to whatever you’re cooking.

 When foods cooked in air fryers get burned, the smoke is usually challenging to get rid of.
-And don’t forget that the smoke can make some students fall sick.
+When this smell permeates outside of the room, it affects other students as well.

-So, colleges that have rules prohibiting air fryers don’t want to take such risks.
-They rather ban the use of the appliance than risk the lives of other students.
+This is why many colleges have rules prohibiting air fryers and don’t want to take such risks.
+They’d rather ban the use of the appliance than subject other students to the negative impact of your poor cooking!

 Again, any heating device can leave foods burnt, not only air fryers.
-By the way, the air fryer won’t burn foods when monitored properly.
+By the way, the air fryer won’t burn foods if monitored properly.

 Smoke from the appliance or when the air fryer gets extremely hot can trigger the building’s smoke/fire alarm.